GREEKC/hackathon-marseille/project_descriptions/workflow_disease-associated-rSNPs/README.md

 ## Languages, libraires and tools used in the workflow

-- R
+The workflow is written in R code embedded in a R markdown document, which automatically generates a report n HTML , pdf or Word .docs format                                                                                                                   .

-- Main R packages
+Main R packages

     - bedR